wildfly-extras/wildfly-camel-book/components/camel-file.md

-# camel-file
+## camel-file

-The [camel-ftp](http://camel.apache.org/ftp2.html) component provides access to remote file systems over the FTP and SFTP protocols.
+The [camel-file](http://camel.apache.org/file2.html) component provides access to file systems, allowing files to be processed by any other Camel Components or messages from other components to be saved to disk.